macabeus/transmuter/README.md

 1. **Parse** the source with [ast-grep](https://ast-grep.github.io/) (tree-sitter under the hood — grammar selected by language)
 2. **Select** a branch from the pool (fitness-proportional: lower score = higher selection probability, with 10% random exploration)
 3. **Mutate** by picking a rule (filtered by diff-type affinity, then selected via per-target Thompson Sampling) and applying it to the AST
-4. **Deduplicate** via SHA-256 hash — skip if an identical source was already compiled
+4. **Deduplicate** via a content hash — skip if an identical source was already compiled
 5. **Compile** via the user's compiler command (runs as a subprocess)
 6. **Score** using [objdiff](https://github.com/encounter/objdiff) — count instruction-level differences against the target
 7. **Update** the pool: if the score improved, the branch adopts the new code